Stop 16 - Kay St / Nicholson St

 Wander over to Brunswick Street, a great spot for shopping, eating and people watching.
-Take in the spectacular view of the city from the many rooftop bars in the area, such as Naked in the Sky, the Provincial Hotel or Upside Rooftop and Bar.
+Take in the spectacular view of the city from the many rooftop bars in the area, such as Naked Upstairs, the Provincial Hotel or Upside Rooftop and Bar.

 Alternatively, wander up Lygon Street, to sample the best of Melbourne's Italian precinct.
 Head to the Carlton Wine Room for a vino and sit-down snack, or try newcomers Agostino and Johnny's Green Room on for size.

 Once you've wined and dined, hop back on the 96 tram to continue your journey south, towards the city.